silentdiverchris/Jiminy/README.md

 Tags start and end with a selected string, by default both are '=' as they seem unused by Markdown but they could be any characters or strings; say '>=>' and '<!=' or 'tagstart' and 'tagend' if you prefer.

 Tags are separated by hyphens and parameters are delimited by colons but again, any strings can be defined instead.

-I chose these because they easily typed without pressing shift and visually separate the tags nicely.
+I chose these defaults because they are easily typed without pressing shift (oh yes, apart from colon, maybe semicolon or comma would be better) and they visually separate the tags nicely.

+=b:w-que= Use Semicolon or comma for default parameter delimiter ?

 The default definitions are;